harshilgandhi04/hashAndSortMergeInBigData/README.md

-Implementation of Hash Join and Sort Merge Join Algorithm for SPARQL Query Processing and doing time analysis
+# Implementation of Hash Join and Sort Merge Join Algorithm for SPARQL Query Processing

 The task is to implement two most popular join algorithms, namely Hash join and Sort-merge join algorithms for a specific SPARQL query over an RDF dataset.
 The Waterloo SPARQL Diversity Test Suite